rudiniemeijer/softwarecircus/README.md

 * Install the USB driver on your laptop (see "Install driver")
 * Download the IDE (see "Integrated development environment")

-Need wifi?
+Need wifi to download the driver and IDE?
 We've got you covered.
-In the hangar, that is.
-You can use the SoftwareCircus2017 hotspot, with password _cloudbusting_.
+At least in the hangar, that is.
+You can use the _SoftwareCircus2017_ hotspot, with password _cloudbusting_.

 ## About
 The files in this repository are part of the workshop *Build your own Internet of Things appliance*, on *Software Circus 2017 Cloudbusting*.
 Attendees of the workshop create their own real-life IoT appliance using a microcontroller called NodeMCU and some clever software that connects to the internet.